A Journey to Finding One’s Self Series: The Benefits of Decluttering Your Mind

 Declutter Your Pain

 Pain is a part of life.
-We experience pain in one way or another, but sometimes it can feel like there’s no end to the suffering.
+We experience pain, but sometimes, it can feel like there’s no end to the suffering.

-Sometimes we are deeply hurt that we don’t even realise they’re there until something triggers them to come up to the surface.
-The good news is that these wounds do not have to stay with us forever if we commit ourselves to heal from them.
+At times, we experience pain that we remain unaware of its presence until something unexpected brings it to the forefront.
+The good news is that these wounds do not have to stay with us forever if we commit ourselves to healing from them.

 You may ask why you should bother trying when things seem so difficult.